BwithE/rpi-ap/README.md

 After all the settings have been configured, the Raspberry Pi will reboot and will start broadcasting as an access point.

-Create a local copy of the script.
+FIRST: Create a local copy of the script.

 ```wget https://raw.githubusercontent.com/BwithE/rpi-wpa2/main/rpi-ap.sh```

 Make the script executable: